 Use containers for oddly shaped items like cereals, flour, rice, sugar, etc. The items will last longer and you can reshape them to fit your needs!
 Get mason jars or plastic containers that slide neatly into your cupboards and say goodbye to shoving cardboard boxes haphazardly onto shelves.

 Hang pots and pans or get pan racks for your cabinet.
 Pots and pans are some of the biggest contributors to clutter.
 They just aren’t made well for stacking.
 Luckily, people have designed beautiful pot and racks that will make it easier (and quieter) to grab your favorite pots and pans for cooking.
 If you prefer to give your home a bit of a rustic appeal, install small hooks into the ceiling and hang a few pots and pans instead.
 Just be sure you hang them securely and to not hang too many (more than four pots suspended starts to look like a hanging mess).

 If your kitchen could use a facelift or an entire revamp, we highly recommend California Closets or HT Home.
 These experts can transform your kitchen storage space, giving it a new lease on life.

 Start by putting spacers inside that messy utensil drawer.
 Purchase small, long plastic containers without lids and organize by utensil type.
 No more frantically rummaging around to find the ladle you left at the back.

 If you haven’t used it once in the last month, store it!
-It’s nice to have those fancy dinner plates and extra wine glasses, but if you only use them once in a blue moon, invest in a couple of plastic storage containers that fit underneath beds or that you can stack in your garage or attic for items infrequently used.
-This will free up kitchen real estate that you need!
+It’s nice to have those fancy dinner plates and extra wine glasses, but if you only use them once in a blue moon, invest in a lofted barn or storage shed.
+This will free up the kitchen and make it look less cluttered!

 Call the Experts: